-The Youth into Businesses training course took place between January 20-25, 2020 in Târgu-Jiu, Romania, with the participation of 21 youth workers from Romania, Italy, Armenia, Ukraine, Slovakia, Georgia and Spain.
+The Youth into Businesses training course, took place between January 20-25, 2020 in Târgu-Jiu, Romania, with the participation of 21 youth workers from Romania, Italy, Armenia, Ukraine, Slovakia, Georgia and Spain.
 The activity took place within the project Youth into Businesses, a project funded by the European Union through Erasmus + Key Action 1, Youth mobility projects.

-The project aimed to train 21 youth workers to develop their skills and knowledge to support entrepreneurship among young people.
+The training course aimed to train 21 youth workers to develop their skills and knowledge to support entrepreneurship among young people.

 Barriers to entrepreneurship: